Skip to main content

 Living in a house or apartment that’s dangerously cold or warm puts your health and well-being at risk.
 If you’re struggling with utility bills, help is available.
 The Low-Income Home Energy Assistance Program (LIHEAP) was created to make home energy costs more affordable for people in need.
-By providing short-term financial support, this program helps an estimated 6.7 million households stay safe and healthy during peak winter and summer months.1 LIHEAP benefits can be used for home energy bills, energy-related home improvements and repairs, and emergency energy assistance.
+By providing short-term financial support, this program helps an estimated 6.7 million households stay safe and healthy during peak winter and summer months.2 LIHEAP benefits can be used for home energy bills, energy-related home improvements and repairs, and emergency energy assistance.

 LIHEAP is designed for people with low income who are having trouble paying their home energy bills.
-To qualify, you must show a financial need and meet LIHEAP income guidelines for 2023-2024.
+To qualify, you must show a financial need and meet the most recent LIHEAP income guidelines for 2025.
 LIHEAP is open to both homeowners and renters.
 If you rent, you can apply for LIHEAP assistance whether you pay your energy bills directly or through your monthly rent payment.
 If you live in public or subsidized housing, your ability to get LIHEAP depends on where you live and how you pay your energy costs.

 You may be automatically eligible for LIHEAP if you or another person in your household is enrolled in other government-sponsored benefit programs.
 These include: